JackSzwergold/Writing/memories/A Blurry, Indignant Headache.md

 ***

-*A Blurry, Indignant Headache: The Second Time I Saw Star Wars (c) Copyright by Jack Szwergold; written May 23, 2015.
+*A Blurry, Indignant Headache: The Second Time I Saw Star Wars (c) Copyright by Jack Szwergold; written on May 23, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*